boschsensortec/three-axis-accelerometer-model/README.md

 - 10% Cubic Infill
 - Extrusion Width: 0.45mm

-Once again a modifier is needed for the proper weight distribution.
+Once again, a modifier is needed for the proper weight distribution.
 Add a box modifier to overlap the last 6mm of the model and set it 100% infill.

 ![Alt text](Z_modifier.png)

-## Part: Y-Axis MEMS Element (Y_axis.STL)
+## Part: Y-Axis MEMS Element (Y_axis)

 ### Printing Settings:
 - Perimeter Generator: Arachne